-- If you are pumping to stockpile milk for a separation or ready for going back to work, you could start pumping once or twice a day according to your needs and build up as needed.
+- If you are pumping to stockpile breast milk for a separation or ready for going back to work, you could start pumping once or twice a day according to your needs and build up as needed.
+Mothers often have more milk early in the morning so this may be a good time to pump.
 Once you are at work, the milk you can pump for your baby when you are away from each other can be stored in the fridge for use the next working day.
 See LLLI’s Pumping in the Workplace for more ideas about pumping and working.

 - If you are exclusively pumping long term you will want to discover the number of times that you need to pump to maintain your production for your baby.
 Nancy Mohrbacher calls this the “magic number” and for some mothers it might be four or five times a day while for another mother it might be nine or ten.

 How long should I pump?

 - Pump until the milk begins to drip slowly/stop.
 Keep a record of the milk pumped to encourage you.

 - Most milk is removed in about 10-15 minutes and there is not thought to be an advantage to pumping for much longer than this in one session.
 A higher number of shorter pumping sessions is more beneficial for supply than fewer long ones.